idaholab/moose/framework/doc/content/framework/documenting.md

 Clear and consistent documentation is a necessary component of code development within MOOSE.
-It is expected that developers submitting new MooseObjects (e.g., `Kernel` or `BoundaryCondition`) to the framework or modules will create a corresponding markdown file, using [MooseDocs/specification.md], to document the new classes.
+It is expected that developers submitting new MooseObjects (e.g., `Kernel` or `BoundaryCondition`) to the framework or modules will create a corresponding markdown file to document the new classes.

 The documentation for the classes within MOOSE and the modules are located within the "doc" directory where the class is registered: "framework/doc" contains all core MOOSE level objects,